ArminJo/arduino-test-compile/README.md

 This action does a test-compile of one or more [Arduino programs](https://github.com/ArminJo/Arduino-Simple-DSO/tree/master/src) in a repository for different boards, each with different compile parameters.<br/>
 It can be used e.g. to test-compile all examples contained in an [Arduino library repository](https://github.com/ArminJo/NeoPatterns/tree/master/examples).<br/>
-The action is a Docker action which uses the [arduino-cli program](https://github.com/arduino/arduino-cli) for compiling.
+The action is a Docker action which uses Ubuntu 18.04 and the [arduino-cli program](https://github.com/arduino/arduino-cli) for compiling.
 All the other work is done by the [arduino-test-compile.sh](https://github.com/ArminJo/arduino-test-compile/blob/master/arduino-test-compile.sh) bash script.<br/>
 If you want to test compile a sketch, it is not required that the sketch resides in a directory with the same name (as Arduino IDE requires it) or has the extension .ino.
 Internally the appropriate directory is created on the fly for test-compiling and the file is renamed to be .ino.

 If you need more flexibility for e.g. installing additional board platforms, or want to save around 20 to 30 seconds for each job, then you may want to